8423996/Snake-Game/README.md

 # Snake-Game
-This is the Snake game that having the concept of core java.
+It is the Snake game that having the concept of core java.